vapoursynth/bestsource/README.md

 [![codespell](https://github.com/vapoursynth/bestsource/actions/workflows/codespell.yml/badge.svg)](https://github.com/vapoursynth/bestsource/actions/workflows/codespell.yml)

-**BestSource** (abbreviated as **BS**) is a cross-platform wrapper library around [FFmpeg](http://ffmpeg.org) that ensures sample/frame accurate access to audio and video by always linearly decoding the input files.
-With a few tricks this can guarantee accurate "seeking" and can be surprisingly... not slow.
+**BestSource** (abbreviated as **BS**) is a cross-platform wrapper library around [FFmpeg](http://ffmpeg.org) that ensures always sample and frame accurate access to audio and video with good seeking performance for everything except some lossy audio formats.

-It can be used as either a C++ library directly or through the VapourSynth plugin that's included.
+It can be used as either a C++ library directly or through the combined VapourSynth and Avisynth+ plugin that's included.

 ## Dependencies